Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Clytha Castle

-Go uphill and a few metres to the left of a metal gate on the right cross a stile marked "This is a permissive path only."
-Go to the right of a barn and through a kissing gate to enter Coed y Bwnydd (a National Trust site and Iron Age hill fort).
-This wooded hill makes a pleasant detour and picnic stop, especially in Spring when the bluebells are magnificent.
-The circular path can be followed in either direction, the right side being the longer.
-Leave the site through a gate and turn right on the lane.
+Go uphill for some distance and, 1½ minutes after passing a yellow gravel bin, cross a stile on the right marked "This is a permissive path only."
+Go to the right of a barn and through a small gate to enter Coed y Bwnydd (a National Trust site and Iron Age hillfort).
+This wooded hill makes a pleasant detour and picnic stop, especially in spring when the bluebells are magnificent.
+The circular path can be followed in either direction, the right side (straight on) being much longer.
+Leave the site through a small gate and turn right on the lane.

 Coed y Bwnydd